nuxt-hub/core/docs/content/1.docs/2.features/blob.md

 Creates temporary access credentials that can be optionally scoped to prefixes or objects.

-Useful to create a signed url to upload directory to R2 from client-side.
+Useful to create presigned URLs to upload files to R2 from client-side ([see example](#create-presigned-urls-to-upload-files-to-r2)).

 ::note
 This method is only available in production or in development with `--remote` flag.